-A new scientific study published in Public Health shows clear-cut evidence for the benefit of attending live music events.
+A scientific study published in Public Health in 2016 shows clear-cut evidence for the benefit of attending live music events.
 The groundbreaking test comes in at the biological level, as scientists measured levels of cortisol and cortisone both before and after a concert.

 Cortisol is a hormone factor, produced under conditions of psychological stress.
 By measuring saliva samples before and after a specific concert, the entirety of the 117 participants showed major reductions in cortisol levels after the fact.